bazelbuild/bazel-skylib/docs/process_wrapper_doc.md

       <td>
         optional.
         <p>
           Touches the file specified in file_path.
+The touch file only gets created if the child process exists successfully.
         </p>
       </td>
     </tr>